The Age of Diffused Agency

 From Firms to Individuals

-For centuries, firms were necessary because coordination and execution demanded scale.
-Labour, capital, and know-how bundled together to deliver outcomes no individual could manage alone.
-AI-driven agency alters this equation as a single operator can now run tasks that previously required dozens of people.
+For centuries, firms were necessary because coordination and execution required scale.
+Labour, capital, and know-how were bundled together to deliver outcomes that no single person could manage alone.
+AI-driven agency changes this equation, as a single operator can now perform tasks that previously required dozens of people.

-The boundary between employee and tool blurs when agentic systems collaborate with people.
+The line between employee and tool is blurring as agentic systems collaborate with people.
 Institutions are losing their monopoly on competence, and what remains scarce is trust, judgement, and access to distribution.
-In Wardley terms, the value chain is reorganising: execution is moving toward commoditised components while orchestration and positioning retain their strategic weight.
+In Wardley terms, the value chain is reorganising: execution is becoming a commodity, while orchestration and positioning are becoming more strategically important.

 New Strategic Dynamics